-As bias as this may sound given that you’re reading this from a rucking site, Rucking is 100% recommended and the pros outweigh the cons.
-Like any other sport out there, rucking has its challenges but it definitesly pays off in the long term.
+As bias as this may sound given, especially that you’re reading this from a rucking site, Rucking is 100% recommended and the pros outweigh the cons.
+Like any other sport out there, rucking has its challenges but it definitely pays off in the long term.

 Its a sport that has great health benefits, can be done by anyone, great for losing weight, highly accessible, cheap, and helps your break through your plateau in whatever sport you’re currently engaged in.
 You just have to make sure that you’re following proper rucking tips to avoid common rucking injuries and shoulder pain that can be caused from rucking.